Made to measureAll doors available in any size

 If you have fixed an overmounted sink to the worktop, seal around the sink with an appropriate mould-resistant silicone, to prevent water ingress that will swell the fibreboard.

-When joining two laminate worktops together, we recommend using either a 90° standard joint or a 45° mitre joint depending on worktop layout.
+When joining two laminate worktops together, we recommend using either a 90° standard joint or a 45° mitre joint depending on the worktop layout.

 Bolt apertures should be cut on the underside of the worktop using a jig and should be no deeper than 25mm from the underside face.

-For a 600mm deep worktop three bolts are recommended, and four bolts for a 900mm deep worktop.
+For a 600mm deep worktop, three bolts are recommended, and four bolts for a 900mm deep worktop.

 Furniture Doors 2024 All rights reserved.
 Privacy Policy Cookie Policy